-- 7.1 Bridge Loans / Interim Finance - 7.1.1 The grant of bridge loan / interim finance by UCBs to any company (including finance companies) is totally prohibited. - 7.1.2 The ban on sanction of bridge loans / interim finance is also applicable in respect of Euro issues. - 7.1.3 The banks should not circumvent these instructions by purport and / or intent by sanction of credit under a different nomenclature like unsecured negotiable notes, floating rate interest bonds, etc. as also short-term loans, the repayment of which is proposed / expected to be made out of funds to be or likely to be mobilised from external / other sources and not out of the surplus generated by the use of the asset(s). - 7.1.4 If any bank has sanctioned and disbursed any bridge loan / interim finance, it should report the same to the Regional Office concerned of the Urban Banks Department with full particulars and certifying that the loans are utilised strictly for the purpose for which the public issue and / or market borrowing was intended.
-Thereafter, the banks concerned should immediately take steps to ensure timely repayment of such bridge loans / interim finance already sanctioned and disbursed and under no circumstances, should the banks allow extension of time for repayment of existing bridge loans / interim finance. - 7.1.5 These instructions are issued by the Reserve Bank of India in exercise of powers conferred by the Sections 21 and 35A read with section 56 of the Banking Regulation Act, 1949. - 7.2 Advances to Real Estate and Commercial Real Estate Sector the policy should be approved by the banks' Board.
+- 7.1 Bridge Loans / Interim Finance - 7.1.1 The grant of bridge loan / interim finance by UCBs to any company (including finance companies) is totally prohibited. - 7.1.2 The ban on sanction of bridge loans / interim finance is also applicable in respect of Euro issues. - 7.1.3 The UCBs should not circumvent these instructions by purport and / or intent by sanction of credit under a different nomenclature like unsecured negotiable notes, floating rate interest bonds, etc. as also short-term loans, the repayment of which is proposed / expected to be made out of funds to be or likely to be mobilised from external / other sources and not out of the surplus generated by the use of the asset(s). - 7.2 Advances to Real Estate and Commercial Real Estate Sector

+UCBs should frame comprehensive prudential norms relating to the ceiling on the total amount of real estate loans, single / aggregate exposure limit for such loans, margins, security, repayment schedule and availability of supplementary finance taking into account guidelines issued by Reserve Bank of India and the policy should be approved by the UCBs' Board.
 Exposure to builders and contractors for commercial real estate will include fund based and non-fund based exposures secured by mortgages on commercial real estates (office buildings, retail space, multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels etc).
-Further, while framing the policy, the banks may also consider for inclusion the National Building Code framed by Bureau of Indian Standards (BIS).
+Further, while framing the policy, the UCBs may also consider for inclusion the National Building Code framed by Bureau of Indian Standards (BIS).
 For detailed information the website of Bureau of Indian Standards (www.bis.gov.in) can be accessed.